ikigailabs-io/ikigai/README.md

 ### Model Types

-The Ikigai platform has several patented Large Language Models and general models that gather insights from a dataset.
-You can then perform actions on data based on the patterns recognized by these models.
-For example, aiMatch is used for data reconciliation, aiCast is used for forecasting, and aiPlan is used for scenario planning.
-When you are mapping out your app's requirements, it may be useful to view a list of all the model types that are available on the platform.

-In the code below, an instance of the Ikigai client is used to access the `model_types` object.
-The object is stored in a variable named `model_types`.
-The `types` attribute is accessed and returns a list of all the available model types.
+Before creating a new model, you may want to view a list of all models available on the PCL.
+Access the `types` property of the `ModelTypes` object to view the available models.

 ```py
 model_types = ikigai.model_types
 print(model_types.types)
 ```

-The `model_types`object returns a list of all of Ikigai's model types.
+The `types` property returns a list of all available Ikigai models.

 ```py
 ['Ai Cast',